 The Investigative Revealing Eye

 The koru is an age old symbol of growth, regrowth, regeneration, replenishment and fertility.
-The koru also has human like features; it has an eye, a head, neck, body and base so it has long been used in Maori arts to represent somebody/anybody in ancestry.
+The koru also has human like features; it has an eye, a head, neck, body and base so it has long been used in Māori arts to represent somebody/anybody in ancestry.
 A double koru represents the growing together of two lives.

 The two koru intertwined together represent an old Tairāwhiti story of the friendship between the feared tohunga, Te Hou-taketake, and his first interaction with Reverend Williams at Anaura Bay.
 Reverend Williams who, feeling abandoned by his Anaura Bay ‘flock’, abruptly left Anaura for Tokomaru Bay.
-Te Hou-taketake was curious about Williams’ abrupt departure and followed him toward Tokomaru.
-Seeing Williams turning around the Mawhai point, Te Hou quickly turned into a small bay now named “Tuarua”, ‘Second’ after their ‘second’ encounter.
-He climbed up over a small hillock called “Mihi-marino” ‘peaceful acknowledgement’, where Te Hou spied Williams on his knees, on a flat rock ledge, looking into a pool.
+Te Hou was curious about Williams’ abrupt departure and followed him toward Tokomaru Bay.
+Seeing Williams turning around the Mawhai point, Te Hou quickly turned into a small bay now named “Tuarua” ‘Second’ after their second encounter.
+He climbed up over a small hillock called “Mihi-marino” ‘peaceful acknowledgement’, where Te Hou spied Williams on his knees, on a flat rock ledge, looking into a “puna”, ‘pool’.
 Te Hou called out asking what Williams was doing.
 Williams told him he was a man looking for a friend, meaning he was communicating with his god, whereupon Te Hou instructed him that he would find his friend by looking into the pool.
-Upon that Williams saw his own reflection and realised that Te Hou was correct.
+With that, Williams saw his own reflection and realised that Te Hou was correct.
 Hence the pool was called “Wai-hoa”, ‘water-friend’.
-These two remained respectful friends up till Te Hou died.
+These two remained respectful friends until Te Hou died.

-The top left quadrant follows the imagery from the Maatai booklet but in this case it represents the story of Uepoto a god from the Maori creation story who through all the darkness that the gods existed saw a tiny speck of light that stimulated his curiosity and his search for other ways of existence, hence Uepoto is the god of curiosity and the light he saw was called the Hinaatore which is the Maori word for ‘potential.’
+The puna, and the light dancing on the waves in the upper koru, also represent a Māori story about Uepoto.
+Uepoto is a god from the Māori creation story, who through all the darkness saw a tiny speck of light that stimulated his curiosity and his search for other ways of existence.
+The light he saw was called the Hinaatore which is the Māori word for ‘potential’.